randomqwerty/GFLBattleSim-JSONGenerator/README.md

 # GFLBattleSim-JSONGenerator
 <img src="https://i.imgur.com/qIBZMB6.png" width="100%">

+**IMPORTANT NOTE: Due to the introduction of client v2.09 and the equipment index, you will need to replace the default userinfo.json with the one in this repo.
+This version adds the equip_collect field that the client is expecting.**

 This is a macro-enabled Excel spreadsheet that will generate/modify the JSON files needed for the GFL KR Battle Sim.

 Specifically, this can be used to: